ampproject/amphtml/extensions/amp-story/amp-story.md

 ## Branching

-Stories support fragment paramenters in the url.
-By utilizing this, you can create stories that start from somewhere other than the beginning, share specific pages of stories, or even allow users to jump around within a story.
-An example is a table of contents.
+Branching enables the identification of individual story pages.
+Users can jump around within a story, start a story from somewhere other than the beginning, and share specific story pages.
+An example is a table of contents or multiple choice buttons.

-### Manipulating Navigation

-The feature allows you to manipulate navigation within a story.
-When using it, navigation throughout the story from a 'branch-off point' will follow the path that a user takes.
-If a user navigates from `page-1` to `page-5` and then `page-6`, navigating backwards will follow this exact path (`page-6` to `page-5` and finally `page-1`).
-The other pages will not be exposed to the user.

-### Sharing Options

-Specific pages within a story are shareable through URLs.
+Fragment parameters in the URL supports this feature.

 ### URL Fragment Parameter